-Mental Health First Aid encourages early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders and addictions.
+Mental Health First Aid encourages early detection and intervention by teaching participants about the signs and symptoms of specific illnesses like anxiety, depression, schizophrenia, bipolar disorder, eating disorders and substance use disorders.
 The program offers concrete tools and answers key questions like “What can I do?” and “Where can someone find help?”
-Participants are introduced to local mental health resources, national organizations, support groups and online tools for mental health and addiction treatment and support.
+Participants are introduced to local mental health resources, national organizations, support groups and online tools for mental health and substance use disorder treatment and support.

 Mental Health First Aid USA is operated by the National Council for Mental Wellbeing.
 Training is provided by certified Mental Health First Aid USA instructors who have completed a 5-day training and meet certification requirements.